PinkNekoFist/libiui/README.md

 # libiui

 A complete [Material Design 3](https://m3.material.io/) (MD3) implementation in pure C.
 Around 10K lines of C99.
-No dependencies beyond libc.
+No dependencies beyond libc, not even for fonts.

 Until now, Material Design 3 existed only within the walled gardens of Android (Jetpack Compose), iOS (via Flutter), and web browsers—platforms where megabytes of runtime overhead are acceptable.